 In Building Bridges Out of Poverty Teams, (aka, Bridging Teams) low-income and under-resourced team members are recognised as the lead problem-solvers.
 Who knows better the daily challenges of juggling priorities and managing without resources?

 Middle and upper-income Mentors bring their curiosity, encouragement, community connections, and life-experience to the table.

-Together, meeting regularly in a group, Bridging Teams encourage and support low-income individuals and families in building their bridges out of poverty.
+Together, meeting weekly in a group, Bridging Teams encourage and support low-income individuals and families in building their bridges out of poverty.
 We invite you to join us as a volunteer Mentor.

 A mentor is… a coach / a supporter / a motivator / an advisor / an advocate / a role model a companion / a judgement-free listener.

 A mentor is NOT… a surrogate parent / a teacher or tutor / a psychologist / An ATM / a savior / a professional counsellor / a social worker

 To become a volunteer Mentor: